Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/Run_first_time_ux/Run_first_time_ux/cft_temporary_files.md

 title: "Transfer scripts and  temporary files"
 linkTitle: "Transfer scripts and temporary files"
 weight: 310
---- This topic describes temporary files, which Transfer CFT creates various temporary files in the */tmp* directory depending on the script run.
+---This topic describes temporary files, which Transfer CFT creates various temporary files in the */tmp* directory depending on the script run.